Jeremy Irons: 2000–2010: Elizabeth I and other roles

+Since 2011: Television work

+In 2011, Irons appeared alongside Kevin Spacey in the thriller Margin Call.
+On 12 January 2011, Irons was a guest-star in an episode of Law & Order: Special Victims Unit called "Mask".
+He played Dr. Cap Jackson, a sex therapist.
+He reprised the role on an episode titled "Totem" that ran on 30 March 2011.
+Irons stars in the 2011 US premium cable network Showtime's series The Borgias, a highly fictionalised account of the Renaissance dynasty of that name.
+Directing him in The Merchant of Venice, Michael Radford states Irons "has such a magnetic quality on screen, and he has a kind of melancholy about him."
+Irons has served as voice-over in several big cat documentary films (multiple by National Geographic): Eye of the Leopard (2006), The Last Lions (2011), The Unlikely Leopard (2012), Game of Lions (2014), for which he received the Primetime Emmy Award for Outstanding Narrator, Jade Eyed Leopard (2020), Revealed: Ultimate Enemies (2022), and Revealed: Eternal Enemies (2022).
+He narrated the French-produced docuseries about volcanoes, Life on Fire (2009–2012).

+In 2012, he starred and worked as executive producer of the environmental documentary film Trashed.
 Irons has had extensive voice work in a range of different fields throughout his career.
 He read the audiobook recording of Evelyn Waugh's Brideshead Revisited, Paulo Coelho's The Alchemist, Vladimir Nabokov's Lolita (he had also appeared in the 1997 film version of the novel), and James and the Giant Peach by the children's author Roald Dahl.
 In particular, he was praised for recording the poetry of T. S. Eliot for BBC Radio 4.
 Beginning in 2012 with The Waste Land, he went on to record Four Quartets in 2014, The Love Song of J. Alfred Prufrock on the centenary of its publication in 2015, and Old Possum's Book of Practical Cats in 2016.
 He finally completed recording the entire canon of T. S. Eliot which was broadcast over New Year's Day 2017.
-In 2020, Irons was one of 40 British voices to read three to four verses (broadcast daily) of Samuel Taylor Coleridge’s 150-verse 18th century poem The Rime of the Ancient Mariner.
+In 2020, Irons was one of 40 British voices to read three to four verses (broadcast daily) of Samuel Taylor Coleridge's 150-verse 18th century poem The Rime of the Ancient Mariner.
+He portrayed the mathematician G. H. Hardy in the 2015 film The Man Who Knew Infinity.

-One of his best known film roles has turned out to be lending his distinctive voice to Scar in The Lion King (1994) serving as the main antagonist of the film.
-Irons has since provided voiceovers for three Disney World attractions.
-He narrated the Spaceship Earth ride, housed in the large geodesic globe at Epcot in Florida from October 1994 to July 2007.
-He was also the English narrator for the Studio Tram Tour: Behind the Magic at the Walt Disney Studios Park at Disneyland Paris.
-He voiced H. G. Wells in the English-language version of the former Disney attraction The Timekeeper.
-He also reprised his role as Scar in Fantasmic.
-He is also one of the readers in the 4x CD boxed set of The Fairy Tales of Oscar Wilde, produced by Marc Sinden and sold in aid of the Royal Theatrical Fund.

-He serves as the English-language version of the audio guide for Westminster Abbey in London.
-He voiced English soldier and WWI poet Siegfried Sassoon in The Great War and the Shaping of the 20th Century (1997), receiving the Primetime Emmy Award for Outstanding Voice-Over Performance.
-Irons has served as voice-over in several big cat documentary films (multiple by National Geographic): Eye of the Leopard (2006), The Last Lions (2011), The Unlikely Leopard (2012), Game of Lions (2014), for which he received the Primetime Emmy Award for Outstanding Narrator, Jade Eyed Leopard (2020), Revealed: Ultimate Enemies (2022), and Revealed: Eternal Enemies (2022).
-Between 2009 and 2012 he narrated the French-produced documentary series about volcanoes, Life on Fire.